Fast and Efficient Parallel Sampling Using Higher Order Langevin Dynamics: Introduction

 \section{Introduction}

-Sampling from high-dimensional log-concave distributions remains a central algorithmic primitive in statistics, machine learning, and scientific computing.
+Sampling from high-dimensional log-concave distributions is a central algorithmic primitive in statistics, machine learning, and scientific computing \citep{robert2004monte, marin2007bayesian, nakajima2019variational}.
 Formally, the goal is to generate approximate samples from a target density

 where $U : \mathbb{R}^d \to \mathbb{R}$ is a smooth, strongly convex potential function.
-Computing the normalizing constant $Z = \int_{\mathbb{R}^d} e^{-U(x)} dx$ directly is infeasible, as numerical integration scales exponentially in $d$.
-This motivates the study of direct sampling algorithms that bypass explicit evaluation of $Z$.
+Directly computing the normalizing constant \( Z = \int_{\mathbb{R}^d} e^{-U(x)}\,dx \) is generally infeasible, since numerical integration scales exponentially with the dimension $d$.
+This motivates the study of sampling algorithms that avoid explicit evaluation of $Z$.

-Beyond the design of such algorithms, a key objective is to characterize their complexity, defined as the number of oracle queries required to obtain an approximate sample, and to understand its dependence on the dimension $d$ and the error tolerance $\epsilon.$ Throughout, we assume only access to a black-box gradient oracle, which, given a point $x \in \mathbb{R}^d$, returns $\nabla U(x). $